Student reviews

 Lessons started at 9:15 in the morning and ended at 4:00 on some days and 6:00 on others.
 After the divided class lessons, there was storytelling, Pilates, and the final play rehearsal of the summer school.

-but I tried to think back to my regular lessons and think about what I was being told to do.
+It was difficult because I didn't understand the language, but I tried to think back to my regular lessons and think about what I was being told to do.

 When I was in trouble, other members of my class and Japanese ladies helped me out during joint lessons.